First class skills

-- Over 110,00 students in the North East at the region’s five universities, with nearly 50% studying science, technology, engineering and mathematics (STEM) subjects and around 3,000 graduating from an engineering discipline each year.
+- Over 120,00 students in the North East at the region’s five universities, with over half studying science, technology, engineering and mathematics (STEM) subjects and around 3,000 graduating from an engineering discipline each year.

 - Across the wider skills ecosystem, there is the opportunity to collaborate with providers such as The Faraday Institution which has a base in the North East, co-located with Newcastle University, and plays a key role in the National Electrification Skills Framework and Forum as well and playing a leading role in the North East Battery Alliance.

 - North East Workforce Skills delivered by a consortium of further and higher education training providers in the North East funds upskilling support for regional businesses